Who We Are

 Our History

-For thirty years, Theology Matters has sought "to equip the saints for the work of ministry" (Ephesians 4:12).
+For over thirty years, Theology Matters has sought “to equip the saints for the work of ministry” (Ephesians 4:12).

 Since our founding in 1994, when several American mainline denominations officially supported an effort to “re-imagine” Christianity and align the church with radically progressive cultural and political movements, Theology Matters has provided an important resource for congregational leaders who have sought to think through the various theological challenges, temptations, and opportunities of our times.